Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

-(CBS Detroit) — The latest round of stimulus checks have been landing in bank accounts for well over a week.
-The total number of payments so far has reached 127 million, which are valued at about $325 billion.
-The most recent batch of payments started processing last Friday, with Wednesday, March 24 as the official pay date.
-A large number of additional payments were scheduled to be mailed as well.
+(CBS Detroit) — The latest round of stimulus checks have been landing in bank accounts for over two weeks.
+As of last week, the number of payments totaled 127 million with a value of $325 billion.
+The last batch of direct deposits had an official pay date of Wednesday, March 24.
+Any person who did not receive a direct deposit by that day should be receiving a paper check or EIP debit card in the mail if they’re eligible.

 The relief payment, worth up to $1,400 per person, is a key part of President Biden’s $1.9 trillion economic relief package.
 The American Rescue Plan Act looks to cushion COVID’s economic impact and support the economy while it recovers from the pandemic.
 The package also extends unemployment benefits, strengthens the child tax credit, and much more.
-While many people have already received their allotted share of the $422 billion set aside for stimulus checks, others are still awaiting theirs.
-Many factors could contribute to their longer wait.READ MORE: Child Tax Credit: ‘IRS Not Set Up Currently To Provide Regular Monthly Payments,’ Says Expert
+While most people have already received their share of the $422 billion set aside for stimulus checks, others are still awaiting theirs.
+Many factors could contribute to their longer wait.READ MORE: Why Are There No Houses To Buy?

 When Could My Stimulus Check Arrive?

 The American Rescue Plan Act became law ahead of the March 14 deadline, when the previous $300 federal unemployment benefit bonus expired.
 The IRS, which had twice distributed stimulus checks, started the process again immediately.
 And people noted economic impact payment (EIP) deposits in their bank accounts within days.
-Early recipients tended to be people who have bank accounts on file and submitted recent tax returns.
+Those early recipients tended to be people who had bank accounts on file and submitted recent tax returns.

-Payments go out in batches, meaning there isn’t necessarily cause for concern yet if your payment hasn’t arrived yet.
+Payments go out in large batches.
 The legislation says the government technically has until the end of 2021 to distribute the money.
 For most people, it won’t take nearly that long.

 The IRS has a helpful tool called ‘Get My Payment‘ to track the status of your stimulus check.